 Eligible employees receive discretionary 401(k) matching cash contributions as determined annually by the Parent.
-The Bank matched eligible employee contributions up to the Internal Revenue Service ("IRS") limit at 4% or 5% up to a certain compensation level, in 2022 and 2021.
-Compensation expenses associated with the 401(k) plan were \$2 million for each of the years ended December 31, 2022 and 2021, and are included in Non-interest expense - Compensation and benefits in the income statement.
+The Bank generally matched eligible employee contributions up to the Internal Revenue Service ("IRS") limit at 4% or 5% up to a certain compensation level, in 2023 and 2022.
+Eligible employees with eligible pay less than or equal to \$100,000 also receive a fixed contribution equal to 2% of eligible pay.
+Compensation expenses associated with the 401(k) plan were \$3 million and \$2 million for the years ended December 31, 2023 and 2022, respectively and are included in Non-interest expense-Compensation and benefits in the income statement.